LulinZhang/BRDF-NeRF/README.md

   - `ImageName_2DPts.txt`: 2D coordinate in image frame for the pixels with valid depth value.
 The first line is width, and the second line is height.
   - `ImageName_3DPts.txt`: 3D coordinate in UTM for the pixels with valid depth value.
   - `ImageName_Correl.txt`: correlation score for the pixels with valid depth value.

-Each image `ImageName` corresponds to four txt files as displayed below.

 ## 2. Train SpS-NeRF
 Please use command `conda activate spsnerf` to get into the `spsnerf` environment for this step.